PreK - 8th Grade

 Time4Learning has been refined through years of feedback from educators, parents, and students.
 Eighth grade subjects are organized into chapters composed of interactive lessons, printable worksheets, quizzes and tests.
 Eighth graders are guided through the activities at their own pace by an automated system.

 When students log in, they choose a subject, select a chapter, pick a lesson and complete the activities.
-A bright green arrow tells them where they left off, and completed work is clearly labeled with a check-mark or a gold star.
+A check-mark tells them where they left off, and completed work is clearly labeled with a check-mark or a gold star.
 Visual and auditory prompts guide eighth graders through the lessons making them easy for young learners to follow, and an online playground (controlled by parents) rewards and motivates them to finish their lessons.

 Parents get access to printable lesson plans, teaching tools, detailed reporting and parental support through our online Parent Forum.